NoahS96/PyLungScan/README.md

 ## How to use
 Arguments:
- * --patients|-p:   Path to a directory of patient folders containing dicom files
+ * --patients|-p : Path to a directory of patient folders containing dicom files
- * --resampled|-r:  Path to a directory of images already processed by the driver
+ * --resampled|-r : Path to a directory of images already processed by the driver
- * --downsize|-d:   Optional argument specifying the desired shape of the processed images.
+ * --downsize|-d : Optional argument specifying the desired shape of the processed images.
 Default: 150
- * --tslices|-ts:   Optional argument specifying the desired slice count to resample the image to.
-Default:50 Make sure the driver has the execute permission.
+ * --tslices|-ts : Optional argument specifying the desired slice count to resample the image to.
+Default:50

+ Make sure the driver has the execute permission.
 Keep all patient folders in under a single directory and keep their corresponding diacom files in their appropriate patient folder.
 Create a directory for to store the .npy files of the processed images.
 Provide the -p and -r arguments and run.
 Currently, the driver only preprocessess the images.

-## DicomReader.py
+### DicomReader.py
 Contains a function to read .dicom files from a directory into a 3D array.
 Added several other functions that convert the pixel data to hounsfield units and extracts lung tissue from the images for better NN processing.
 Credit for said functions goes to Guido Zuidhof https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial

-## driver.py
+### driver.py
 Is passed in a root directory containing patient info in each of their respective subdirectories and a path to a directory containing presampled images.
 Passes these patient folders to the DicomReader and trains the neural network with the returned dicom array.
 Once sufficiently trained, the driver tests the neural network with random patient info and prints the predicted result and the expected result.

-## ImageMath.py
+### ImageMath.py
 Handles downsizing, chunking, and normalization of image arrays.

-## CNeuralNetwork.py
+### CNeuralNetwork.py
 Sets up the neural network with tensorflow and provides a method to train and test the network.
 Also provides a function to return the loss array.